Spy Bugs: Definition, Classification and Types

 4. Micro Recorders

-It should be noted that devices such as for example Micro Recorders – audio and video recorders of reduced dimensions – do not use any of the means of transmission listed above, since at a certain point they are physically removed for accessing the recordings and, however, can be considered as Bugs.
+It should be noted that devices such as, for example, Microrecorders-small audio and video recorders-don’t use any of the means of transmission listed above, since at some point they are physically removed in order to gain access to the recordings and, nevertheless, can be considered Bugs.

 5. Commercial Devices and for Government Agencies

-Another way for classifying bugs could be to set them into two main categories: those easily accessible on the open market and those reserved for government agencies.
+Another way to classify bugs could be to set them into two main categories: those easily accessible on the open market and those reserved for government agencies.
 This classification often has a valid meaning but just as often it loses it.
 For example, although there are a number of devices reserved for government entities and are also classified (on which government agencies impose confidentiality) and for which information is not publicly available, there is a number whose information is publicly accessible with some effort (for example by contacting the relevant manufacturers).
-Furthermore, a multitude of open-market devices can be used effectively – and they are – also by public institutions, thanks to the advancements of technological innovation in the commercial market.
+In addition, a multitude of devices in free trade can also be effectively deployed-and are being deployed-even by public institutions, thanks largely to the advance of technological innovation in the commercial field.